2023 California Knife Laws

 - used a knife in the commission of that offense.

 The basic enhancement, per this statute, is an additional one year in prison.
-But this sentencing enhancement cannot enhance the penalties for brandishing a weapon or for assault with a deadly weapon.23
+Though this sentencing enhancement cannot enhance the penalties for brandishing a weapon or for assault with a deadly weapon.23

-This time period is in addition and consecutive to the punishment that the accused receives for the underlying felony offense.
+This time period is in addition and consecutive to the punishment that you receive for the underlying felony offense.

-5. What size knife is legal to carry in California?
+5. What size knife is legal to carry in California in 2023?

 Otherwise, California law has no laws regulating the maximum lengths of knives.
-However, certain localities do: In Los Angeles for example, people cannot openly carry knives with blades longer than three inches.
+However, certain localities do: In Los Angeles for example, you cannot openly carry knives with blades longer than three inches.

 As discussed above, it is unlawful to carry concealed dirks or daggers.
 It is also illegal to possess disguised blades.24